 Complete Your Dinner

 To serve, place cooked rice on a plate, top with the scallops and drizzle with the orange miso sauce.
 For garnish, sprinkle on chopped chives.
-A few drops of toasted sesame oil are nice too, but optional.
-Add a green side vegetable such as asparagus or broccolette.
-Cook them simply and dress with a few drops of the toasted sesame oil and a little fresh grated orange zest.
-If you’d like, add a tossed green salad.
-A note on rice, try Forbidden Black rice.
-Cooks perfectly in 30 minutes.
+A few drops of toasted sesame oil are nice too.
+Add a simple green side vegetable such as asparagus or broccolini.

 Seared Scallops with Orange Miso Sauce